dvdmtw98/notes/My Vault/Cyber Security/Password Cracking/Password Cracking.md

 A collection of stolen login credentials from one service is used to attempt to break into accounts on other services

 **Password Spraying**
-Using a single common password against multiple accounts on the same application
+Using a single password against multiple accounts on the same application